LifeHasOrder/LifeHasOrder.github.io/_posts/2018-03-31-cathartic_journey_through_nature.md

 <br>
 <div class="narrow-lead">
 Applying my newfound appreciation drives further change in my behavior.
-Like Cheryl Strayed, “I put myself in the way of beauty.”
-For example, I have grown to love the subtle magnificence of the blue hour.
+Like Cheryl Strayed, <a href='https://medium.com/@MichaelaHaas/celebrating-mothers-day-when-you-re-motherless-a-deeply-personal-interview-with-cheryl-strayed-83ae972de752'><font color="#0bb9e5">“I put myself in the way of beauty.”</font></a> For example, I have grown to love the subtle magnificence of the blue hour.
 This period of time is a subset of twilight, which occurs while the sun is still below the horizon.
 The clarity and peace of the morning blue hour is unmatched.
 While I struggle to crawl out of my warm sleeping bag before the sun rises, I feel the reward is worth the effort.
 </div>